SODALITE-EU/iac-platform-stack/README.md

     cp -r modules docker-local/
     cp -r modules openstack/
     ```
 1. ### Set up inputs for deployment.
-    Input YAML files provided  in the repository are not supposed to be used as is, but rather serve as a sample to be populated with actual values.
+    Input YAML files provided  in the repository are not supposed to be used as is, but rather serve as a template to be populated with actual values.
 In order for SODALITE stack deployment to proceed some of inputs must be defined.
 Namely
     `docker-registry-cert-email-address` used for Docker self signed certificate and Gitlab auth token `XOPERA_GIT_AUTH_TOKEN` that grants access to git repository for TOSCA blueprints.
-To provide inputs manually edit `inputs.yaml` file.
+To provide inputs manually edit `input.yaml.tmpl` file and save it as `input.yaml`.

-    Openstack deployment of SODALITE stack requires a VM to de instantiated thus these parameters have to be defined: SSH key, image, flavor and network names plus a coma separated list of security groups.
+    Openstack deployment of SODALITE stack requires a VM to be instantiated therefore these parameters have to be defined: SSH key, image, flavor and network names plus a comma separated list of security groups.
     ```
     ssh-key-name:
     image-name: